UnlockedLabs/intro-to-web-dev-curriculum/content/how-to-write-code/reading/debugging/index.md

 1. Errors are common and even the most experienced programmers are regularly debugging their code.
 1. Asking for help from peers and mentors can be a key part of the process.
-1. Google is very much an acceptable resource when it comes to debugging.

 ## Asking for Help